FormularSumo/ECM-1417-Web-Dev/README.md

   If user decides to re-register later (eg they want to change their username or avatar), existing avatar is hidden from navbar

 pairs.php
+  'Points this round' shows how many points can still be earnt when the level is completed.
+These points go down over time - proportionally slower as the round goes on.
+Selecting a wrong pair also reduces points slightly.
+Points go down slower on harder levels to compensate for there being more cards and more cards needed to form a 'pair'.
+'Previous highscore for this level' shows the best score accomplished in the past by the user, or says 'none' if they haven't completed this level before.
+'Total points' accumlates as the user completes levels, and 'This round [x] cards at a time need matching together' tells the user how many cards are needed to form a pair.

-  Start button that disppears when pressed to reveal game Points go down over time - proportionally slower as the round goes on.
-Selecting a wrong pair also reduces points, by 5% Clicking on a card reveals the emoji at 80% opacity, the card then can't be flipped back over until a different card is chosen
+  Clicking on a card reveals its emoji at 80% opacity, the card then can't be flipped back over until a different card is chosen
-  The emoji on the 2nd card is also revealed.
-If the cards match, the emojis show at 100% opacity, if not they hide again after 400 ms
+  The emoji on the next card clicked is also revealed.
+If the cards don't match, they all hide again after 400 ms. Otherwise they remain flipped.
+If all the matches have been found, the emojis show at 100% opacity and a completion sound is played to indicate a completed pair.
-  Clicking on a card that's scedulded to be flipped back over cancels that flip and keeps the card flipped up until it next needs to be flipped back over (eg click on a couple of incorrect cards then very quickly click on one of those cards again before it flips back over)
+  Clicking on a card that's scedulded to be flipped back over cancels that flip and keeps the card flipped up until it next needs to be flipped back over (eg click on a couple of incorrect cards then within the 400ms window click on one of those cards again before it flips back over)
-  Emojis can't be dragged to prevent a user creating a ghost copy of an emoji following their mouse, which defeats the point of the game (memory!)
+  Emoji images can't be dragged to prevent a user creating a ghost copy of an emoji following their mouse, as that would defeat the point of the game (memory!)

-  Card images are randomly generated and ordered, such that there's always 2 (or very rarely, 4, 6 etc) of each card Once all pairs have been matched, round ends and round points pauses.
-After 2 seconds the next round starts - cards are replaced and round points added to total
+  Emoji images are randomly generated and ordered, such that there's always the correct number of matching cards to complete a level
+  Once all pairs have been matched, round ends, round completion sound is played and round points freezes.
+Background turns gold if previous highscore for that level has been beaten and it's not the first time the level has been played.
+After 1.8 seconds the next round starts - cards are replaced and round points added to total points.
-  Points go down slower on higher levels to compensate for there being more cards Once all levels are complete cards and round points disappear and play again buttons appears
+  Once all the levels are complete, cards and round points disappear and play again, submit score, and create level buttons appears.

+  Create level provides a form allowing the user to create a custom level with their choice of matches in a pair, rows, and columns.
+If the total number of cards would be individible by that number of matches an error message is displayed explaining this to the user.